Family Centered Treatment (FCT)

 (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to evaluate the posttreatment outcomes and program expenditures for two groups of adjudicated youth and their families sharing similar risk factors that can affect treatment outcomes.
 Participants were youth who received Family Centered Treatment (FCT) as an alternative to residential placement and remained in their homes and communities, compared to those who were placed in residential services.
 All youth whose histories and data were analyzed in this study qualified for both FCT and residential placement.
 The decision to place the youth in FCT as opposed to a residential setting was made by case managers/probation officers, the courts, and/or the parents before this study.
 Participants in the FCT and comparison group were matched using a combination of standard matching and propensity-score matching to estimate the average treatment effect for each outcome.
-Measures utilized included data on demographics, offenses, and placement history for youth in both groups through the Maryland Department of Juvenile Services.
+Measures utilized include data on demographics, offenses, and placement history for youth in both groups through the Maryland Department of Juvenile Services.
 Results indicate that FCT provides significant, positive behavioral results and reduces posttreatment placements.
 In addition, a cost analysis demonstrates that the FCT model is a cost-effective alternative to residential placement.
 Limitations include lack of randomization, possible selection bias, and high attrition rates during follow-up.

 Length of controlled postintervention follow-up: 2 years.